An Introduction to Transformational Leadership

 What is Transactional Leadership?

-Transactional leadership follows a philosophy of establishing specific goals and managing employees by rewarding success and correcting failure with penalties.
+A transactional leadership style follows a philosophy of establishing specific goals and managing employees by rewarding success and correcting failure with penalties.

 Unlike transactional leadership, transformational leaders rely on intrinsic motivation to get employees to act.

-Transformational leaders encourage their followers to grow, both personally and professionally, and to gradually make long-term changes that genuinely transform their motivation process.
+Transformational leaders encourage their followers to grow — both personally and professionally — and make long-term changes that genuinely transform their motivation process.

 These changes are not about achieving a performance metric.
 They are not solely task-completion-oriented.
 They are about impactful, values-based change that leaves the follower inspired and self-driven.

-Transformational leaders emphasize a team culture of personal and professional growth and encourage all employees to think independently and with a spirit of entrepreneurship in developing elegant solutions to business challenges.
+Transformational leaders emphasize a team culture of personal and professional growth.They encourage all employees to think independently and with a spirit of entrepreneurship in developing elegant solutions to business challenges.
+As stated in the Harvard Business Review, transformational leaders “make empowerment live up to its promise.”

 The Benefits of Transformational Leadership